-Healthwatch Service is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
+Healthwatch Dorset is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
 We are committed to improving accessibility and usability of our website and adhering to many of the available standards and guidelines.

 Using this website

-If you are looking for information and advice about health and care and are finding it difficult to see the information then there are a number of things you can do:
+If you are looking for information and advice about health and social care and are finding it difficult to see the information then there are a number of things you can do:

 Increase the text size